Marks Gate, Barking & Dagenham

 Nearby were two other hamlets, now lost.
 Roselane Gate had its own entrance to the forest, at the northern end of Rose Lane near the Harrow public house.
 Padnall Corner was virtually wiped out when the Eastern Avenue was constructed.
 It was located at the bend in Padnall Road and Padnall Hall stood to its west.

-Dagenham council built an estate at Marks Gate in the late 1950s.
-Much of Marks Gate’s housing remains in municipal ownership and the area suffers from high unemployment.
+Dagenham council built an estate at Marks Gate in the late 1950s and much of the housing remains in municipal ownership.
+The northern edge of the estate is visible in the photograph at the top.

-The City Pavilion (formerly City Limits) is a popular local leisure facility, with function rooms, bars, restaurants and a bowling centre.
+The City Pavilion (formerly City Limits) is a local leisure facility on Collier Row Road, with function rooms, bars, a restaurant and a bowling centre.